esbmc/esbmc/BUILDING.md

 This is a guide on how to build ESBMC and its supported solvers.

-It has been tested with Ubuntu 19.10 and macOS Catalina, but the steps are mostly the same for other Linux and macOS distributions.
+It has been tested with Ubuntu 20.04.1 and macOS Catalina, but the steps are mostly the same for other Linux and macOS distributions.

+It is recommended that the RAM should be 6 GB at least.

 Before starting, note that ESBMC is mainly distributed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), so please make sure to read it carefully.